Placements

 Hidden opportunities

 Not all placements are advertised.
-In fact, many people create work experience opportunities through networking and making contacts, or by developing their own business ideas.
+In fact, many people create opportunities through:

 Overseas placements